http4k/examples/graalvm/README.md

 GraalVM is a natural fit for http4k applications because of the lack of reflection/magic used throughout the library.
 This allows http4k to support native compilation with none of the detailed tweaking or complications that afflict other platforms.

+There is a dependency, however, on the underlying server platform to also not use reflection and this is obviously something out of our control.
+Out-of-the-box compatibility is known to work for the following http4k server backends:

+- ApacheServer (`http4k-server-apache`)
+- SunHttp (bundled with `http4k-core`)

 ## Build/test locally

 ```shell script